-This was the expedition log submitted by Amy Luke-Paredi, winner of the Helen Houghton Scholarship for 2016-17
+Here is the expedition log submitted along with this video by Amy Luke-Paredi, winner of the Helen Houghton Scholarship for 2016-17!

 Qualifying Expedition Report – 3/4/16 to 7/4/16